drdavidf/modular-refinement/README.md

 This repository holds various models that accompany our paper 'modular datat refinement' and the technique described in that paper.

-There are three major folders in this repository
+There are three major folders in this repository:

 <dl>
 <dt>Audacity</dt>